27 Fun Growth Mindset Activities for Kids & Adults

 • a classmate who said something unkind?

-One of my favorite stories is of a young female entrepreneur that came home from school every day to one question.
+One of my favorite stories is of a young female entrepreneur who came home from school every day to one question.

 Her father asked her if she failed today.
 If the answer was yes, he gave her a hi-5.
 If not, he acted disappointed.